Franco-Spanish War (1635–1659): Phase I: 1635 to 1648 Treaty of Westphalia

-In May, a French army of 27,000 invaded the Spanish Netherlands and defeated a smaller Spanish force at Les Avins and besieged Leuven on 24 June, where they were joined by Dutch reinforcements.
-Disease and lack of supplies quickly reduced the besieging army, which withdrew in the face of a relief force under Ottavio Piccolomini on 4 July.
-Led by Cardinal-Infante Ferdinand of Austria, the Spanish took the initiative and captured Limbourg, Gennep, Diest and Goch and besieged Dutch garrisons in the Duchy of Cleves.
-The French retreated across the border, and the Dutch, under Frederick Henry, marched urgently on the strategic position of Schenkenschans.
-Captured by the Spanish on 28 July, it was recovered only after a long and costly siege.
+In May, a French army of 27,000 defeated the Spanish at Les Avins, and besieged Leuven on 24 June, where they were joined by Dutch troops.
+The siege made little progress, and on 4 July the French withdrew across the border having suffered severe losses from disease.
+Led by Cardinal-Infante Ferdinand of Austria, the Spanish captured Limbourg and Gennep, then besieged Dutch garrisons in the Duchy of Cleves, including Schenkenschanz.
+The latter was taken by the Spanish on 28 July, and recovered only after a long and costly siege.

-After that failure, the States General of the Netherlands opposed further large-scale land operations in favour of attacks on Spanish trade.
-In the campaign of 1636, Philip switched his focus to recovering territories in the Low Countries, while a Franco-Savoyard offensive in Lombardy was defeated at Tornavento in June.
-A Spanish incursion led by Cardinal-Infante Ferdinand into northern France quickly captured the key fortified town of Corbie in August, but despite causing panic in Paris, the Cardinal-Infante decided to halt the advance on Paris because he deemed his stretched supply lines to be too great a risk.
-The attack would not be repeated during the war since the Cardinal-Infante himself would fall ill in the coming years.
+The States General of the Netherlands now opposed further large-scale land operations in favour of attacks on Spanish trade.
+In 1636, Philip switched his focus to recovering territories in the Low Countries, while a Franco-Savoyard offensive in Lombardy was defeated at Tornavento in June.
+A Spanish incursion into northern France reached as far as Corbie in August, but despite causing panic in Paris, the Cardinal-Infante retreated due to supply problems, and the attempt was not repeated.

-As agreed at Compiègne in 1635, the French replaced Swedish garrisons in Alsace.
-Prior to his death in 1639, Bernard of Saxe-Weimar won a series of victories over the Imperials in the Rhineland, notably the capture of Breisach in December 1638.
-Severing the Spanish Road meant the Spanish armies in Flanders had to be resupplied by sea, which made them vulnerable to attack by the Dutch States Navy, which destroyed a large Spanish fleet at the Battle of the Downs in 1639.
-Although most convoys managed to get through, that illustrated the difficulties Spain faced in sustaining its war effort in the Low Countries.
+As agreed in 1635, the French replaced Swedish garrisons in Alsace with mercenaries supplied by Bernard of Saxe-Weimar.
+Before his death in 1639, the latter won a series of victories in the Rhineland, notably the capture of Breisach in December 1638.
+The loss of Alsace meant Spanish troops in Flanders had to be resupplied by sea rather than land, making them vulnerable to the Dutch States Navy, which destroyed a large Spanish supply fleet at the Battle of the Downs in 1639.
+Although most convoys got through, its loss illustrates the difficulties Spain faced in sustaining its war effort in the Low Countries.